antonmedv/walk/README.md

   <br>
 </p>

-Walk — a terminal file manager.
+Walk — a terminal navigator.

-Why another file manager?
+Why another terminal navigator?
 I wanted something simple and minimalistic.
 Something to help me with faster navigation in the filesystem; a `cd` and `ls` replacement.
 So I build "walk".
 It allows for quick navigation with fuzzy searching. `cd` integration is quite simple.
 And you can open `vim` right from the walk.
 That's it.
-As simple and dumb as a walk.

 ## Install